Project-Books/book-project/README.md

 Prerequisites:
 - JDK 11
-- MySQL 8.0.* or (better) Docker
+- Docker
   - Windows or macOS: install Docker Desktop
   - Linux: install Docker Engine and Docker Compose

-As Docker is our recommended approach, our instructions will assume you're following this route.

 First, clone the repository (you'll need to fork first and then clone your fork if you're contributing).

+Next, start Docker engine (Linux) or Docker desktop (macOS or Windows).
+If you're using an Apple silicon chip, you'll need to uncomment [this line](https://github.com/Project-Books/book-project/blob/0.2.0/backend/docker-compose.yml#L6).

 ### Running the frontend